newelement/laravel-block-bots/README.md

     ];
 ```

 Than you can put in the desired groups.
-For exemple, lets set to the Wrb group:
+For example, let's set to the Web group:

 ```